-- E7.1 A student has the right to be reassessed once only in any module with an overall grade of 17, 18, 19 or 20.
+E7.1 A student has the right to be reassessed once only in any module with an overall grade of 17, 18, 19 or 20.
 Reassessment will be taken at the next available opportunity (normally in late August for taught modules) unless that reassessment is deferred by the Assessment Board or by an Assessment Officer on behalf of the Assessment Board (subject to the time limit specified in E8.4).
 Where a student is permitted to repeat a module, the right of reassessment from the original attempt is cancelled.
-Where compensation is not normally permitted by a Professional Body, a Subject Assessment Board may exercise discretion to allow an exceptional second reassessment attempt. - E7.2 Failure without good reason to undertake reassessment at the next available opportunity will result in failure with the award of a grade of 20 should the required learning outcomes not be met.
-No second reassessment is permitted. - E7.3 Failure without good reason to undertake deferred assessment will result in the award of a grade of 20 should the required learning outcomes not be met.
-The student will be permitted to undertake reassessment in that module at the next available opportunity with the normal penalty. - E7.4 Where it is not practical to repeat a component of assessment the Assessment Board may specify an alternative form of assessment, provided that the alternative appears to be fair given the facilities available to the candidate. - E7.5 The Assessment Board may impose any reasonable conditions on the student undertaking reassessment.
-Supervision for a student being reassessed in supervised work experience will be provided by the University but otherwise the student will not be entitled to tuition. - E7.6 At FHEQ level 6 and above, the best mark/ grade which may be gained for each reassessed component is a bare pass mark/grade.
+Where compensation is not normally permitted by a Professional Body, a Subject Assessment Board may exercise discretion to allow an exceptional second reassessment attempt.

+E7.2 Failure without good reason to undertake reassessment at the next available opportunity will result in failure with the award of a grade of 20 should the required learning outcomes not be met.
+No second reassessment is permitted.

+E7.3 Failure without good reason to undertake deferred assessment will result in the award of a grade of 20 should the required learning outcomes not be met.
+The student will be permitted to undertake reassessment in that module at the next available opportunity with the normal penalty.

+E7.4 Where it is not practical to repeat a component of assessment the Assessment Board may specify an alternative form of assessment, provided that the alternative appears to be fair given the facilities available to the candidate.

+E7.5 The Assessment Board may impose any reasonable conditions on the student undertaking reassessment.
+Supervision for a student being reassessed in supervised work experience will be provided by the University but otherwise the student will not be entitled to tuition.

+E7.6 At FHEQ level 6 and above, the best mark/ grade which may be gained for each reassessed component is a bare pass mark/grade.
 The reassessed grade for the module is computed by combining these capped re-assessed component marks/grades, with original marks/grades gained for the non-re-assessed components.
+The final overall module grade gained is the better of the two module grades gained at first assessment and re-assessment.

+At level 6 and above, following reassessment, where capping the reassessed component(s) results in an overall module fail grade, whereas with no capping, the overall module grade is a pass, a minimum pass grade (16) shall be awarded for the module.

-The final overall module grade gained is the better of the two module grades gained at first assessment and re-assessment. - E7.7 The Subject Assessment Board must indicate at the time of initial failure in a module the reassessment requirements using the following codes: - RE Resit examination - RC Resit coursework - RA Resit all - RO Resit other - RW Rework examination
+E7.7 The Subject Assessment Board must indicate at the time of initial failure in a module the reassessment requirements using the following codes:

+RE Resit examination

+RC Resit coursework

+RA Resit all

+RO Resit other

+RW Rework examination